Middlesex County, Massachusetts: Administrative structure today

 Records of land ownership in Middlesex County continue to be maintained at the two Registries of Deeds.
 Besides the Sheriff and the two Registers of Deeds, the Middlesex District Attorney, the Middlesex Register of Probate and the Middlesex Clerk of Courts (which were already part of state government before the abolition of Middlesex County government) are all elected countywide to six-year terms.

 In Middlesex County (as in the entirety of the Commonwealth of Massachusetts), the governmental functions such as property tax assessment and collection, public education, road repair and maintenance, and elections were all conducted at the municipal city and town level and not by the county government.

 In 2012 the 22-story Superior Court Building in Cambridge which was transferred from the abolished Executive County government was sold by the Commonwealth of Massachusetts.
 Due to its transfer from state control, many local residents had tried to force the private developers to reduce the overall height of the structure.

-Even following abolition of the executive branch for county government in Middlesex, communities are still granted a right by the Massachusetts state legislature to form their own regional compacts for sharing of services and costs thereof.
+Even following the abolition of the executive branch for county government in Middlesex, communities are still granted a right by the Massachusetts state legislature to form their own regional compacts for sharing of services and costs thereof.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 847 sqmi, of which 818 sqmi is land and 29 sqmi (3.5%) is water.
 It is the third-largest county in Massachusetts by land area.

-It is bounded southeast by the Charles River, and drained by the Merrimack, Nashua, and Concord rivers, and other streams.
+It is bounded southeast by the Charles River and drained by the Merrimack, Nashua, and Concord rivers, and other streams.

 The MetroWest region comprises much of the southern portion of the county.